amy-tabb/tabb-level-set-segmentation/README.md

 ### Output format

 As alluded to above, the output format will vary depending on what flags are set.
-The results are written as individual images black and white images, where the white regions indicate root regions.
+The results are written as individual black and white images, where the white regions indicate root regions.
 The folder `final` holds the segmentation result, and `CClargest` holds the largest connected component.  `CC` holds the connected components that are connected to the initialization regions indicated by the user.

 ### Converting output to 3D models